fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

     agent.run()
 ```

-**NOTE**: You need to generate your SEED_PHRASE and API_KEY and substitute these into the above required fields for the script to run correctly.
+**NOTE: You need to generate your SEED_PHRASE and API_KEY and substitute these into the above required fields for the script to run correctly.**

 ## Bob